zimicjs/zimic/README.md

 });
 ```

-The `request` parameter represents the intercepted request, containing useful properties such as `.body`, `.headers`,
+The `request` parameter represents the intercepted request, containing useful properties such as `request.body`,
-and `.searchParams`, which are typed based on the interceptor schema.
+`request.headers`, `request.pathParams`, and `request.searchParams`, which are typed based on the interceptor schema.

 #### HTTP `handler.bypass()`

-Clears any response declared with [`.respond(declaration)`](#http-handlerresponddeclaration), making the handler stop
+Clears any response declared with [`handler.respond(declaration)`](#http-handlerresponddeclaration), making the handler
-matching requests.
+stop matching requests.
 The next handler, created before this one, that matches the same method and path will be used if
 present.
 If not, the requests of the method and path will not be intercepted.

 To make the handler match requests again, register a new response with